abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/first_cvrp_implementation.rst

           operations_research::CVRPBasicSolver(cvrp_data);
         }

-    The creation of the routing model is now also quite known:
+    The creation of the routing model is now also quite known by now:

     ..  code-block:: c++